What Is Ecommerce?

 4) Creating a Website and Choosing an Ecommerce Platform: For ecommerce businesses, the website for your ecommerce business is representative of your products and your main way of interacting with customers.
 It’s very important to your business that your website looks and functions the best it can, as a subpar website can dissuade customers from purchasing your products.

-It’s also important to choose a representative domain for your website, as this is how people will be viewing your website and purchasing your products.
+It’s also important to choose a representative domain for your website, as this is how people will view your website and purchase your products.
 Having a URL that doesn’t make sense for the products you offer can confuse customers and make your company more forgettable.

-Some examples of popular ecommerce platforms are Shopify, Squarespace, and WooCommerce, each of which have their own advantages, disadvantages, and price points.
+Some examples of popular ecommerce platforms are Shopify, Squarespace, and WooCommerce, each of which has its own advantages, disadvantages, and price points.
 It is also possible to run your ecommerce business through another platform like Amazon, which removes many steps of the ecommerce process in that it provides a website and platform on which to market and sell your products.

 5) Products and Marketing: This step is nearly identical to what is required when creating a physical business and storefront.
 You now have to source and develop your products to prepare them for sale on your ecommerce platform.
 You will also need to market your products to get the word out to your potential customers.
 Once this stage is complete, your ecommerce business can start operating and generating profits.